ParsonsZeng/ThirstyScholar.github.io/README.md

    - From Scratch: Training a Neural Network to Classify Spiral Datasets

-     - Train a two-layered neural network from scratch.
-Good practice to test understanding of backpropagation and implement it without using high-level neural netowrk libraries.
+     - Train a two-layered neural network *from scratch* in Numpy.
+Good practice to test the understanding of backpropagation and its implementation without using high-level neural netowrk libraries.
+     - Add test data.
+     - Add validation on hyper-parameters.

    ​